What are the 5 Cs of Credit?

 Conditions refer to the specifics of any credit transaction, such as the principal amount or interest rate.
 Lenders assess risk based on how the borrower plans to use the money, should they receive it.

 Other external features, such as state of the economy, prevailing federal interest rates, industry-specific legislation, and political change are also considered.
 The features are not individualistic as they cannot be influenced by the borrower.
 Nevertheless, they indicate the level of risk associated with a certain investment.
-For example, during a recession, even borrowers with 700+ FICO score may not be able to access credit.
+For example, during a recession, even borrowers with a 700+ FICO score may not be able to access credit.